Tuesday, March 5, 2024

 mallardlodge1000_at_gmail.com

-During the 17 or so years Lady Sarah Sinclair and I have played in the SCA, we have endured several catastrophic footwear fiascoes.
+During the 17 or so years Lady Sarah Sinclair and I have been active in the SCA, we have endured several catastrophic footwear fiascoes.
 Our sad shoe tales may help those who are new to our world, or those advising newcomers.
 And to seasoned members who have suffered their own painful shoe misadventures, you are not alone.

 Nobody . . . uh . . . stepped forward to advise us about shoes when we first began to gather our garb back in 2007.
 Maybe we just didn’t know what questions to ask, or whom we should have asked.